roby2014/mavspec/mavspec_rust_spec/README.md

 This crate is a part of [MAVSpec](https://gitlab.com/mavka/libs/mavinspect) code generation toolchain for [MAVLink](https://mavlink.io/en/).
-While nothing prevents from using this crate directly, such approach usage is not encouraged (and not documented).
+While nothing prevents from using this crate directly, such approach is not encouraged (and not documented).
 We suggest to import this module from Mavspec as `mavspec::rust::gen`.

 This project is a member of [Mavka](https://mavka.gitlab.io/home/) family.